 French Pioneered work in radioactivity, discovered radium & polonium; Nobel prize (1903 shared).

-British 'Father of Nuclear Physics' because he formulated the first explanation of radioactivity; Best known for his description of the nuclear structure of the atom (1911).
+New Zealand born and raised, British 'Father of Nuclear Physics' because he formulated the first explanation of radioactivity; Best known for his description of the nuclear structure of the atom (1911).

 German Discovered a fundamental law of electromagnetic radiation (1859) and used a spectroscope to discover cesium (1860).